manaskamal/XenevaOS/readme.md

 The project is build purely on Windows Environment.
 Please Visit [Build Instructions page ](Docs/BuildInstructions.md) for more information

 # Purpose and Goals
 While writing an Operating System from scratch is very fun and knowledgeable journey, at the same time it is a deeply challenging one.
 The project was not started with specific goal or purpose in mind; rather.it was started as a passionate solo developer project that aims to learn and address what existing OS's lack.
-As the project grew over time, it became very necessary to have a clear purpose and goal.Even though it once was a solo development project, XenevaOS now evolved from one-person effort to a collaborative team with shared interest.
+As the project grew over time, it became very necessary to have a clear purpose and goal.
+Even though it once was a solo development project, XenevaOS now evolved from one-person effort to a collaborative team with shared interest.
 The strategies and execution of the project are planned and carried out carefully with deliberate intention.

 ## The Purpose:
-While there are many mature Kernel available for different domains and they are already feature-complete, they also come with layers of legacy code that make it difficult for developer to implement or experiment with new ideas on top of them.
-XenevaOS is fully fresh built from scratch project that aims to provide a flexible playground for experiments with new designs and architectures with modern computing in mind without compromising on software implementation standards and performance.
+While there are many mature Kernel available for different domains and they are already feature-complete, they also come with layers of legacy code that make it difficult for developers to implement or experiment with new ideas on top of them.
+XenevaOS is completely built from scratch and aims to provide a flexible playground for experiments with new designs and architectures with modern computing in mind without compromising on software implementation standards and performance.

 ## The Goals: